← All varieties

 Fruit

-Flesh/Flavor: Yellowish, fine-grained, juicy, mild, pleasant subacid.
-Good to very good.
+Flesh yellowish, fine-grained, juicy, mild, pleasant subacid.
+Quality good to very good (Downing); very good (EPH).

 Season